Optimization landscapes of variational quantum algorithms: Conclusion

 \section{Conclusion}

-We have systematically investigated FTs on quantum-classical hybrid optimization landscapes.
-In particular, a complete framework is first established to identify all critical points on optimization landscape via Theorem~\ref{theo1} and to classify them via Theorem~\ref{theo2}, which also has practical guidance in designing algorithmic optimizers for general objective functions.
-Then, it is shown in Theorem~\ref{theo3} that the optimization landscape can still encounter FTs formed by reconcilable critical points under the strong assumptions, yielding a negative answer to the open question of whether the trap-free property always holds.
-Finally, a close connection is revealed that the emergence of FTs is attributed to the loss of distinguishability among states and/or operators in the objective function.
-Moreover, Theorem~\ref{theo4} shows that FTs formed by reconcilable critical points are absent on the landscape with perfect distinguishability, further generalized as Conjecture~\ref{conjecture} that FTs are always absent with the perfect distinguishability condition.
+We have investigated optimization landscapes of the objective functions~(\ref{fun1}) and~(\ref{Uloss}).
+In particular, a complete framework is first established to identify all critical points on the optimization landscape via Theorem~\ref{theo1} and to classify them via Theorem~\ref{theo2}, and also provides practical guidance in designing algorithmic optimizers for general objective functions.
+Then, with the functions $f_m$ assumed to be linear, it is shown in Theorem~\ref{theo3} that the optimization landscape can still encounter FTs formed by simultaneous critical points, yielding a negative answer to the open question of whether the trap-free property holds for the general case $M\geq 1$.
+Finally, a close connection is revealed that the emergence of FTs is attributed to the loss of distinguishability among states and/or operators in the objective function, by obtaining in Theorem~\ref{theo4} shows that FTs formed by simultaneous critical points are absent on the landscape with perfect distinguishability and further generalizing as Conjecture~\ref{conjecture} that FTs are always absent with the perfect distinguishability condition.

 Our work deepens the understanding of quantum-classical optimization and paves ways to developing more efficient and reliable quantum algorithms.
 Future works are left to explore the prevalence of FTs under relaxed assumptions,to integrate distinguishability-aware design with existing methods to mitigate FTs and BPs, and also to experimentally verify the landscape properties on near-term quantum devices.